Being able to hop in an RV and hitting the road to pretty much anywhere sounds like a life most of us want to have.

 Follow Your Detour

 Lindsay and Dan are the authors behind the amazing blog Follow Your Detour.
-They have been traveling around the world since 2010 and have started to RV full time in 2017!
+They have been traveling around the world since 2010 and started to RV full time in 2017!
 They have a lot of experience traveling and RVing so let’s hear their story:

 We’ve been RVing full-time for 2 years now.
 We’ve driven around 40,000 miles, visited 36 states, crossed into Canada and Mexico, have explored 13 national parks…and we aren’t done yet!